Vie Cycle Workshop Guidelines

 - When you have a mechanical question, pause first and ask yourself if you have the answer.
 If you're still stumped, ask a peer if they know the answer.
 If you're still perplexed, ask an instructor or volunteer mechanic.
 This gives participants the opportunity to pool their resources rather than turning to an authority figure too quickly.

 - Ask what kind of help someone wants before jumping in. (ex.
 Do you want me to explain a process or do you need to see it done to understand it best?)

 - Always give advice with non-biased language, your experience may be different from that of the other participants. (ex.
 Rather than saying, “it’s really easy, you just turn counter clockwise,” explain the process in another way.
 “Depending on how you look at the spoke, the nipples screw on if different directions.
 From this angle you’ll need to twist left or anti-clockwise.”)

 - It’s ok for people to get a little frustrated working on a bike problem.
-It’s more empowering for people to learn from ours mistakes than to have someone else solve a problem.
-Rather than stepping in to make something easier, be available if someone has a questions.
+It’s more empowering for people to learn from their mistakes than to have someone else solve a problem.
+Rather than stepping in to make something easier, be available if someone has a question.